Religious Education Curriculum

 Religious Education is the bedrock of our curriculum as a Church School that was established by Trust Deed.
 We therefore treat this as one of our priority subject areas.

-The school follows the Blackburn Diocesan Syllabus, which is the approved and adopted syllabus by the Liverpool Diocesan Board of Education.
+The school follows the latest version of the Blackburn Diocesan Syllabus released in September 2022, and implemented following training in January 2023 in school, which is the approved and adopted syllabus by the Liverpool Diocesan Board of Education.

 A copy of the current syllabus can be found here: CURRENT DIOCESAN RE SYLLABUS

 We are using the national support material being released by the Church of England National Office and RE Today; Understanding Christianity as well as being part of a pilot from October 2023 with the national CofE Education Office called Christianity as a World Faith.